DanielleMStevens/Divergent_citrus_response_to_PAMPs/README.md

 -----------------------

 Purpose: The script in this repository is for processing and ploting ROS data collected from diverse citrus species and relative after treatment with different MAMPs.

+There are two main scripts in this repository.
+One processes the data and one plots the data.
+To assess all the plots made in the script including preliminary, visit this markdown file.